cferwerda/socsci_bootcamp/README.md

 **Regularly save your map (there’s no auto-save).** Click the *Save* menu at the top of the screen and give it a good name with at least one tag.
 It will be saved in *My Content*.

 Use the *Share* button at the top of the screen to share your map.
-* Share with the NEASIST Workshop group so that others can see your map.
+* Share with the SocSci Bootcamp group so that others can see your map.
 * Share the map via a link.
 * Embed the map in a web site (must be shared with Everyone) or make a separate webapp.
 See the next section for details about making a webapp!

 ####Make a Story Map
+Note: Creating a [story maps](http://storymaps.arcgis.com) is outside the time scope of this workshop, but it can result in very good-looking and informative maps (check out the gallery: http://storymaps.arcgis.com/en/gallery).
+Instructions are below in case you would like to give it a try on your own!

 Decide what story you want to tell first.
 For example, if you're working on the Civil War project do you want to focus on all battles in a particular year?
 Only decisive battles?
 Battles in a particular area or involving particular commanders?

-Publish your map using one of the templates.
-This is a great way to make good-looking [story maps](http://storymaps.arcgis.com) with images and text.
+1. Change the style of your data and filter it until it tells the story you would like.
+Save your map.

-1. Click Share, share your map with the NEASIST group, then click the *Make a Web Application* button.
+2. Click Share, share your map with the SocSci Bootcamp group, then click the *Make a Web Application* button.
 2. For now, look under *Configurable Apps*.
 Hover over a template for details.
 Click *Publish* under a template, then either Preview or Publish it.
-  * For something like a tour of Civil War sites, check out Story Map Journal or Story Map Tour.
+  * For something like a tour of Civil War sites, try the Story Map Journal or Story Map Tour.
   * The Time Aware template allows you to animate change over time, but it can be buggy.
 3. After publishing the map, change the settings and appearance of the app.
 Click the *HELP* button at the top for tips.
-To only show certain features, click the *Organize* button and then hide the features you don't want to show.
-  * If you are creating a story map journal or tour, use the *Change Media* button over the image to choose which photo or video to show for each point.
-4. When you’re happy with your map, click the *Share* button and copy the link.
-5. For more details, check out [the help](http://doc.arcgis.com/en/arcgis-online/create-maps/create-map-apps.htm)
+Each story map template is configured in a different way, so consult [the help](http://doc.arcgis.com/en/arcgis-online/create-maps/create-map-apps.htm) for more details about customizing each template.

 ---
 ###<a name="cartodbhead"></a>CartoDB     <http://cartodb.com/>